nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 4: `Model#getFilteredMenuItemList()` is executed to retrieve the list of menu items from the current vendor.

+Step 5: `SupperStrikers` creates an AddCommandParser and calls `AddCommandParser#parse()` with argument "2 3".

-Step 5: AddCommand checks whether the index and quantity inputted is valid.
-Index and Quantity is valid.
+Step 6: AddCommandParser checks whether the index and quantity inputted is valid.
+Index and Quantity is valid, then an AddCommand is created.

-Step 6: An OrderItem object is created from the retrieved menu item and input quantity.
+Step 7: An OrderItem object is created from the retrieved menu item and input quantity.

-Step 7: `Model#addOrderItem()` is executed to add the OrderItem into the `Model`.
+Step 8: `Model#addOrderItem()` is executed to add the OrderItem into the `Model`.